Talfus-proj/Talfus-proj/README.md

 ## 📗 Hobbies

 Every morning I go to the swimming pool and during the weekend I visit the local gym or go for hiking on Vitosha.
-In my free time I like to read about Quality Assurance and practice my programming skills.
+In my free time I like to learn different stuff.

 ## 📑Certificates
 [Software University - QA Fundamentals - May 2021](https://softuni.bg/certificates/details/109315/73225a76)